webbhuset/bugfix/README.md

 Fixed bugs

+* Datetime Attribute resets to 1970 on Product save
 * New 301 redirects are created every time url rewrites are reindexed.
 * Url rewrites are created for non visible categories and products.
 * Catalog rules disappears every night.